nightlockkk/RankedReschedulingMinimizer/README.md

 rescheduling to do than users who are ranked lower, and so on.
 Be aware of the order you upload the files in - calendars uploaded earlier will be considered higher ranking.

+The logic revolves around constraint programming to achieve this.
 Currently in the program that I wish to change in the near future:
 - the program only outputs one solution.
 I intend to output a list of possible solutions.
 - the program is very sensitive to errors in the ics file.